initd1/cloudflare/README.md

 ## Usage
 - Check providers using `terraform providers`
 - Initialize Terraform: Run `terraform init` in your working directory to download necessary plugins.
-- Plan Changes: Use `terraform plan` to see what changes will be made.
+- Plan Changes: Use `terraform plan --var-file team1.tfvars` to see what changes will be made.
-- Apply Configuration: Deploy your setup with `terraform apply`.
+- Apply Configuration: Deploy your setup with `terraform apply --var-file team1.tfvars`.

 ##  Repo structure for modularity with multiple teams being able to 'self-serve'
 ```